nus-cs3203/CS3203_3_Backend/services/pages/admin/analytics/dummy_data/README.md

     },
     {
-        "title": "A Golden Investment That Sounds Too Good To Be True", "description": "This is a description for post #8", "id": "hi890",
+        "title": "A Golden Investment That Sounds Too Good To Be True", "description": "This is a description for complaint #8", "id": "hi890",
         "url": "https://example.com/",
         "sentiment": -0.0809918,